coderefinery/modular-type-along/README.rst

 We share these questions in a common `HackMD <https://hackmd.io>`__ and we wait until we have sufficiently many answers to question 1.
-But we also encourage answering questions 2-5 which we revisit at the end of the demo.
+But we also encourage answering other questions which we revisit at the end of the demo.

 1. What does "modular code development" mean for you?